php-dev-br/laravel-doc-pt-br/helpers.md

         ]
     */

 By default, any existing values are overwritten.
-If you wish to only set a value if it doesn't exist, you may pass `false` as the fourth argument to the function:
+If you wish to only set a value if it doesn't exist, you may pass `false` as the fourth argument:

     $data = ['products' => ['desk' => ['price' => 100]]];

-    data_set($data, 'products.desk.price', 200, $overwrite = false);
+    data_set($data, 'products.desk.price', 200, false);

     // ['products' => ['desk' => ['price' => 100]]]